 Provides slightly more depth and historical background than standard guides.

 Frommer's Guides / e-books

 The grandfather of budget travel, as detailed above.
-In the essay "Eating and Sleeping With Arthur Frommer," available through New York Times (1851-2009) and her collection Wallflower at the Orgy, Nora Ephron wrote a critical profile of the man, who is still blogging about travel on his website fifty years later.
+In the essay "Eating and Sleeping With Arthur Frommer," available through New York Times (1851-2009) and her collection Wallflower at the Orgy, Nora Ephron wrote a critical profile of the man, who is still blogging about travel on his website 50 years later.

 Written and updated by Harvard students, and geared toward the youthful and low-budget traveler (when hostels and dance clubs are your priorities).
 Guides also feature a "Beyond Tourism" chapter that lists volunteer, study, and work opportunities abroad.